sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

    If the original interface or class does declare a method named "method" then ``$stub->expects($this->any())->method('doSomething')->willReturn('foo');`` has to be used.

+In the example shown above, we first use the ``createStub()`` method to create a test stub, an object that looks like an instance of ``Dependency``.

+We then use the `Fluent Interface <http://martinfowler.com/bliki/FluentInterface.html>`_ that PHPUnit provides to specify the behavior for the test stub.

 "Behind the scenes", PHPUnit automatically generates a new PHP class that implements the desired behavior when the ``createStub()`` method is used.